cpske/ISP/django/separate-model-classes.md

 1. As you application grows this file becomes large and harder to read or navigate.

-2. When adding new features on a team, different team members may add models (using different branches of the git repo).
+2. When working with a team,  different team members may add models using different branches of the git repo.
 Merging these branches may produce conflicts.
     - Even without conflicts, every time you change one model class the file needs to me merged.

-## Splitting Mdoels into Separate Files
+## Separate Model classes into Separate Files

 Suppose we have a todo-list application (as in *TDD in Python*) with a `lists` app and two model classes: